Time to Find Out Why

 Is your house and Property Clean, Tidy and in Good Repair?
 Keep on keeping on.

-In other words, the reason your house won't sell, may be just because the right buyer hasn't arrived yet.
+In other words, the reason your house won't sell for sale by owner may be just because the right buyer hasn't arrived yet.

 Don't give up!
 Just keep doing what you are doing if you have everything in place.